Introduction to Community Care

 The CDPA’02 also empowers trusts to make direct payments to carers (including sixteen and seventeen year old carers) for the services that meet their own assessed needs.

-Finally, the CDPA’02 sets out that trusts must take such steps as are reasonably practicable to ensure that information is available to carers regarding their right to assessments.
+The CDPA’02 sets out that trusts must take such steps as are reasonably practicable to ensure that information is available to carers regarding their right to assessments.

 1.10 Other legislation